R4dioS1lence/SEISDK/README.md

 The script based on reksar's Toolkit (that didn't work for me) and the invaluable help of Insane Monkey Posse.

+A "HelloWorldWithRuntime" script is given as a ready-to-deploy example.
+It will target a block called "target" with two text surfaces (use a Programmable Block as target), and implement a "spinning top" using characters.

 **Features**
 * [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) for the game API (DLLs are plugged in via `SpaceEngineers.csproj` file)
 * Automated configuration of the environment with the game installation path via VS Code Task